What is a PPA? The Guide to Power Purchase Agreements

 Form of a PPA

 Power Purchase Agreement contracts come in many forms.
 You may have already heard of physical and virtual PPAs.
-As a matter of fact, there are other forms too.
-But for this introduction, we’ll focus on these two.
+In fact, there are other forms too.
+But for this introduction, we’ll focus on these two:

 What is a Physical PPA?